 There are way too many complications that arise from informal separations to list here.
 Suffice it to say that the risk is very high that a major problem will arise.
 Forcing you to take legal action.
 The best way to prevent such problems?
 Seek legal advice from a divorce lawyer, immediately.
 When you decide it is time to separate, consult with a divorce attorney before you move out.
 The lawyer will review your situation and give you the guidance you need.
 Maybe your not ready for the finality of a divorce.
 Legal separation may be the right option.
 Speak to a family law attorney about your situation today.

-Chattanooga Divorce attorneys Jim Purple, and Sonali Arora, serving your family in Chattanooga, and surrounding areas.
+Chattanooga Divorce attorney Jim Purple, serving your family in Chattanooga, and surrounding areas.
 Contact Purple Law Firm today and let our legal team help you.